Post-Newtonian Effective Field Theory Approach to Entanglement Harvesting, Quantum Discord and Bell's Nonlocality Bound Near a Black Hole: Conclusion and Discussion

 From \cref{tab1}, we can see that in all three cases, the nonlocality bound is not violated.
-Moreover, the detailed plots presented in \cref{sec6} show that the patterns of nonlocality measure $S_{\rho}$ are qualitatively the same.
-This implies that the quantum black holes cannot induce the violation of the nonlocality bound.
-Regarding entanglement harvesting, we observed that the mutual interaction between UDW detectors is essential, but not the presence of the black hole.
-This is novel in the sense that one has no corresponding case II in the conventional approach, where the UDW probes interact indirectly via the mediator fields.
-Finally, we noticed that the presence of the black hole is crucial for the quantum correlations, even in the absence of direct mutual interaction between the UDW detectors.
-If we think that the features of the above UDW probes' quantum information measures are due to information communication with the quantum black hole, then they more or less reflect the intrinsic properties of the quantum information content hidden inside the black holes.
-The results presented in this paper are based solely on the leading-order action of the PN-EFT.
-It deserves further study by exploiting higher-order PN interactions, which will take into account radiation and backreactions.
-As a precursor study, we aim to open a new avenue for exploring quantum black holes with novel tools and perspectives.
+Furthermore, the detailed plots in \cref{sec6} reveal that the nonlocality measure exhibits qualitatively similar patterns across all scenarios.
+This suggests that, within our framework, quantum black holes do not violate the nonlocality bound.
+Regarding entanglement harvesting, our results indicate that mutual interaction among the Unruh-DeWitt (UDW) detectors is essential, whereas the presence of the black hole is not.
+The reason is that the mediator fields are quantized; thus, by themselves, they carry quantum information that entangles the two detector systems.
+One can find a more thorough discussion in \cite{Lin:2025ipk}.
+On the other hand, thermal noise from black holes can counteract the quantum nature of the contribution to entanglement harvesting.
+This comparison demonstrates the advantage of our Post-Newtonian Effective Field Theory (PN-EFT) approach over the conventional approach, in which such comparisons cannot be made directly because the black hole is treated as a background spacetime.
+We also note that in case II, non-zero quantum correlations persist even in the absence of entanglement harvesting.
+If these features of the quantum information measures are interpreted as arising from communication with the quantum black hole, they may reflect the intrinsic properties of the information content within the black hole.

+The results presented herein are based on the leading-order action of the PN-EFT.
+Further investigation that incorporates higher-order PN interactions, which account for radiation and backreaction effects, is therefore a promising direction for future work.
+As a precursor study, this work aims to open a new avenue for exploring quantum black holes with novel tools and perspectives.